Spartronics/Website/README.md

 # Spartronics5048.com Github Repository

 This is the full contents of spartronics5048.com.
-Team members feel free to edit this site through here; it will be automatically synced with the web server on the hour.
+Team members can feel free to edit this site through here; it will be automatically synced with the web server.
 Outsiders can add suggestions via pull request, but keep in mind that there's a good chance we'll reject it if it isn't up to our snuff.

+**NEW!** We're using GitHub Pages as our web host.
+This allows us to use the [Jekyll webpage generator](https://jekyllrb.com/), which makes everything a lot easier to edit.
+(If needed, we can move from Jekyll to any other system in the future.)

-All material, unless otherwise stated, is under copyright of their respective creators.
-(We may change this in the future to be Creative Commons or the like; it's something we've gotta discuss.)
+All material, unless otherwise stated, is under copyright of their respective creators unless otherwise stated.

 ##Editing
-#Editing HTML
+#Editing Posts
 It's simple.

 1. Go to https://github.com/Spartronics/Website
 2. Go to the file you want to edit
 3. Edit that file using the text editor on the site.
-If you need to edit it offline, follow the instructions for Viewing Offline.
 4. Save your edits.
 Keep editing other files if you need.
 5. Once done, press Commit and add a comment.